pembasmikuman/Sharaf/README.md

-# Sharaf - fragrance e-commerce website
+# Sharaf - a fragrance e-commerce website

 This is our web development course project where we need to develop a website focusing on client-side scripting using vanilla HTML, CSS and JavaScript.

 ## Run Locally

-### Pre-requisite (Can just skip to Step No.2 if already have Git and Node.js)
+### Pre-requisite (Can skip to step no.2 if already installed Git and Node.js)
 1. On Windows, open Terminal

 ```bash